FirelyTeam/firely-docs-firely-server/features_and_tools/terminology.rst

     :Endpoint: The endpoint url where Firely Server can redirect the requests to.
     :Username: If the terminology service uses Basic Authentication, you can set the required username here.
     :Password: If the terminology service uses Basic Authentication, you can set the required password here.
-    :ClientId: If the terminology sercice uses a `client_credentials`-based OAuth2 flow, you can set the client_id here.
+    :ClientId: If the terminology service uses a `client_credentials`-based OAuth2 flow, you can set the client_id here.
-    :ClientSecret: If the terminology sercice uses a `client_credentials`-based OAuth2 flow, you can set the shared client secret here.
+    :ClientSecret: If the terminology service uses a `client_credentials`-based OAuth2 flow, you can set the shared client secret here.
-    :Scopes: If the terminology sercice uses a `client_credentials`-based OAuth2 flow, you can set the scopes requested by Firely Server here.
+    :Scopes: If the terminology service uses a `client_credentials`-based OAuth2 flow, you can set the scopes requested by Firely Server here.
     :MediaType: Default Media-Type that should be used for serialization of the Parameters resources forwarded to the external terminology servie

 Notes: